Sneed leads Kansas State past Arkansas-Pine Bluff, 62-51 - WHIZ News

 Arkansas-Pine Bluff plays its third game in six days Thursday when they face Pittsburgh.

-Kansas State will take part in the Fort Myers Tipoff in Florida when they face Pittsburgh on Monday.
+Kansas State will take part in the Fort Myers Tipoff in Florida when they take on Pittsburgh on Monday.